skarlekar/bias-detector/README.md

 - Religion
 - Gender

 The objective of Bias Detector is to foster inclusivity and ensure fairness by identifying potential biases that could unintentionally creep into documents.
+It helps eliminate the implicit undertones in your text that might otherwise go unnoticed without a **Bias Detector**.

 ## Features